-Students planning on applying to medical school may wish to design a track that supports this goal.
-The track courses selected should meet, to the extent possible, three criteria:
+Students planning on applying to medical school may wish to design a set of BME electives that supports this goal.
+The BME electives selected should meet, to the extent possible, three criteria:

 - 1. Students complete course requirements set by the medical schools for admission; - 2.
-The selected courses are from a subject area in which the student does well; - 3.
+The selected courses are from a subject area in which the student performs well; - 3.
 The courses provide the student a sound foundation for an alternative career choice should the medical schools not respond favorably.